Indianapolis Indians

 The Indianapolis Indians are a Minor League Baseball team of the International League (IL) and the Triple-A affiliate of the Pittsburgh Pirates.
 They are located in Indianapolis, Indiana, and play their home games at Victory Field, which opened in 1996.
 The Indians previously played at Owen J. Bush Stadium from 1931 to 1996 and at two versions of Washington Park from 1902 to 1931.

 Indianapolis is the second-oldest minor league franchise in American professional baseball (after the Rochester Red Wings).
 The team originated in 1902 as members of the American Association (AA), which was an independent league at the time but was granted Class A status in 1903.
 Since then, the Indians have played at the highest level of Minor League Baseball, though the terminology has changed.
 Indianapolis remained in the AA until the league disbanded after the 1962 season.
 They were briefly members of the International League (1963) and Pacific Coast League (1964–1968) before returning to the revived American Association in 1969.
 When the league dissolved a second time after the 1997 season, the Indians rejoined the IL in 1998.
 In conjunction with Major League Baseball's restructuring of the minors in 2021, they were shifted to the Triple-A East, but this was renamed the International League in 2022.

 Indianapolis has won 14 league championships.
 They were American Association champions twelve times (1902, 1908, 1917, 1928, 1949, 1956, 1982, 1986, 1987, 1988, 1989, and 1994).
 The Indians have won the International League championship twice (1963 and 2000).
-They went on to win two Little World Series (1917 and 1928), two Junior World Series (1949 and 1956), two Triple-A Classics (1988 and 1989), and one Triple-A World Series (2000).
+They have also won two Little World Series (1917 and 1928), two Junior World Series (1949 and 1956), two Triple-A Classics (1988 and 1989), and one Triple-A World Series (2000).

 History

 Prior professional baseball in Indianapolis

-Indianapolis, Indiana, has been home to professional baseball teams since the late 19th century.
+Indianapolis has been home to professional baseball teams since the late 19th century.
 The city's first Minor League Baseball team was the Indianapolis Blues, who played in the League Alliance in 1877.
 They joined the major league ranks in 1878 as members of the National League.
 After a five-year hiatus, they were followed by several teams called the Indianapolis Hoosiers.
 The first Hoosiers played in the major league American Association in 1884.
 The second Hoosiers were members of the minor Western League in 1885.
 The third Hoosiers were part of the National League from 1887 to 1889.
 Other minor league Hoosiers played in the Western League/minor American League in 1892 and from 1894 to 1900 and in the Western Association in 1901.